lamorbidamacchina/summaraizer/README.md

 6. **API Call**: Sends text/chunks to Ollama API for summarization
 7. **Final Summary**: Combines chunk summaries if chunking was used
 8. **Save**: Saves the summary with the same name as the original file but with .txt extension
-9. **Progress Logging**: Updates progress.json for tracking purposes only
+9. **Logging**: All operations are logged to `processing.log` with timestamps for debugging and monitoring

 ## Reprocessing Files